eshravani/SeleniumPOMSingleTon/README.md

-# SeleniumPOMSingleTon
-Selenium Page Object Model framework with Java, TestNG and Maven Amazon Automation Project
+Amazon Automation Project
-Overview
-This project demonstrates basic automation of Amazon’s website using a Page Object Model (POM) with a singleton framework.
-It automates functionalities such as retrieving the second-highest price of products, extracting options from dropdown menus, and identifying broken links on the page.
-The project is built with Maven as the build tool and uses TestNG for test configuration and execution.
+This project is a basic automation framework for Amazon’s website using the Selenium Page Object Model (POM) with a singleton design pattern.
+The framework supports test case execution for various functionalities such as retrieving the second-highest price of products, extracting options from dropdown menus, and identifying broken links.
+It’s designed with Maven as the build tool and uses TestNG for configuration and test execution.

 Features
-Page Object Model (POM): Structured to improve code readability and reusability.
+Page Object Model (POM): Organized code structure to enhance readability and reusability.
-Singleton Framework: Ensures that only a single instance of a class is created, optimizing memory usage.
+Singleton Framework: Ensures a single instance of classes, improving memory efficiency.
 Automated Functionalities:
 Retrieve the second-highest price from a list of products.
-Get all options available in dropdown menus.
+Extract all options available in dropdown menus.
 Find and log broken links on the page.
-Properties File: Stores URLs and other configurable data, loaded dynamically at runtime.
+Properties File: Stores URLs and configurable data, loaded dynamically at runtime.
-Extent Reporting: Provides detailed test reports with execution outcomes.
+Extent Reporting: Detailed test execution reports.
-Jenkins Integration: Configured for continuous integration and testing.
+Jenkins Integration: Continuous Integration setup for automated test execution on code commits.
-Project Structure
-bash
-Copy code
-├── src
-│   ├── main
-│   │   ├── java
-│   │   │   ├── pages              # Page classes following POM
-│   │   │   ├── utils              # Utility classes (e.g., for reading properties)
-│   │   ├── resources
-│   │   │   └── config.properties  # Configuration file for URL and other properties
-│   ├── test
-│       ├── java
-│       │   ├── tests              # Test classes containing TestNG tests
-│       │   └── testng.xml         # TestNG configuration file
-│── pom.xml                        # Maven build configuration file
-Setup Instructions

 Prerequisites
 Java 17
 Maven
-TestNG plugin installed (if running tests in an IDE) Installation
+TestNG (plugin required if running tests in an IDE) Setup Instructions
-Clone this repository:
+1. Clone the Repository
 bash
 Copy code
 git clone https://github.com/yourusername/amazon-automation.git
-Navigate into the project directory: bash
+2. Navigate to Project Directory bash
 Copy code
 cd amazon-automation
-Install dependencies using Maven: bash
+3. Install Dependencies
 Copy code
 mvn clean install
-Configuration
+4. Configuration
-Modify the config.properties file in src/main/resources to set the base URL and any other configuration parameters.
+Modify the config.properties file located at src/main/resources to set the base URL and other parameters as needed.

 Running Tests
+Running All Tests
-To execute tests, run:
+To execute tests, use:

 bash
 Copy code
 mvn test
+Running Tests Using TestNG XML
-Alternatively, you can run tests via TestNG XML:
+You can also run tests specified in a TestNG XML file:

 bash
 Copy code
 mvn test -DsuiteXmlFile=testng.xml
 Reporting
-The project is configured with Extent Reports for detailed reporting.
-Reports are generated in the /test-output/ directory after each test run.
+The framework uses Extent Reports for detailed test reports.
+After each test execution, reports are generated in the /test-output/ directory.

 Continuous Integration
-This project is integrated with Jenkins CI/CD for automated test execution on each code commit.
+The project is integrated with Jenkins for CI/CD, allowing automated test execution on each code commit.

 Usage
-This framework is flexible and can be used to expand API testing on Amazon’s site or other e-commerce sites with minimal modification.
+This framework is flexible and can be expanded for API testing on Amazon or other e-commerce sites with minimal modification.

+Contributing
+Contributions are welcome!
+Please feel free to submit a pull request or open an issue.

+Note: This is a demo project to showcase automation skills using the Selenium Page Object Model (POM) with a singleton pattern.
+Amazon’s website and its elements may change over time, requiring updates to selectors or configurations.